profjohnharney/historybots/docs/shopping_list.md

 Linking up the arcade button using jumper wires and alligator clips is pretty awkward, but it will work.
 You might want to consider investing in a soldering iron setup - and investing the time required to learn to solder - if you are thinking of taking this work further and creating more durable projects.

+Finally, although you do not need tools for this project, you should give some thought to what a simple tool set would look like.
+You cannot go wrong with a pair of needle-nosed pliers and some electrical tape.
+Check out [this kit on Sparkfun](https://www.sparkfun.com/products/14681) for more ideas.

 ## List with prices

 | Item             | Price     |